sigma-s/100-Days-of-Code/log.md

 **Today's Progress**: FINALLY fixed navbar on portfolio to stay fixed at top (container needed to be ABOVE the navbar) .
 Also, fixed hamburger menu (needed to manually add bootstrap links from site opposed to using the quick links in codepen).
 Udemy course led me to finding this error.

 Edit: Never mind.
-That broke some other parts of the page (put whole page in a jumbotron and messed up the footer).
+Moving the container broke some other parts of the page (put whole page in a jumbotron and messed up the footer).
 Back to the drawing board!

-**Thoughts:** Trying to fix alignment of YouTube icon at top right, but I don't see anything different in my code.
+**Thoughts:** I'm thinking I may need to start from scratch with my portfolio.
+But I do feel like I can eventually figure out why the navbar will not work when fixed (and let's be honest, I don't want to start over from scratch lol).

+It's been fun experimenting and getting different things to work, but unfortunately breaking things is a part of the process.
+I will figure this out.
+I will figure out how to have a fixed navbar and footer with everything in between displaying properly.

-**Link to tweet:** [MightyJoeW Day 16] ()
+**Link to tweet:** [MightyJoeW Day 16] (https://twitter.com/MightyJoeW/status/832394962432036868)

 **Link to work:** Portfolio (http://s.codepen.io/MightyJoeW/debug/JEEqNV/PNrvYLBOzOQM)